gzpan/Translation-on-Tars-Documents/tars_tup.md

 The basic types of support include the following:

-void :can only be represented in the return value of the function
+void : can only be represented in the return value of the function

-bool :boolean type, mapped to tars::Bool
+bool : boolean type, mapped to tars::Bool

-byte :signed characters, mapped to tars::Char
+byte : signed characters, mapped to tars::Char

-short :signed short integer, mapped to tars::Short
+short : signed short integer, mapped to tars::Short

-int :signed integer, mapped to tars::Int32
+int : signed integer, mapped to tars::Int32

-long :signed long integer, mapped to tars::Int64
+long : signed long integer, mapped to tars::Int64

-float :Map to tars::Float
+float : Map to tars::Float

-double :Map to tars::Double
+double : Map to tars::Double

-string :Map to std::string, java:String
+string : Map to std::string, java:String

-unsigned byte :unsigned character, c++ mapped to unsigend char other versions tars::Short
+unsigned byte : unsigned character, c++ mapped to unsigend char other versions tars::Short

-unsigned short :unsigned short integer c++ mapped to unsigned short other versions tars::Int32
+unsigned short : unsigned short integer c++ mapped to unsigned short other versions tars::Int32

-unsigned int :unsigned integer c++ mapped to unsigned int other versions tars::Int64
+unsigned int : unsigned integer c++ mapped to unsigned int other versions tars::Int64

 ## 2.4.
 Complex types